umbraco/UmbracoDocs/10/umbraco-forms/developer/extending/README.md

 ### [Default Fields and Workflows](customize-default-workflows.md)

-The default behavior when a new form is created is for a single workflow to be added, which will send a copy of the form to the current backoffice user's email address.
+When a new form is created, the default behavior is to add a single workflow.
+This workflow will send a copy of the form to the current backoffice user's email address.

 A single "data consent" field will also be added unless it has been disabled via configuration.